-Many of us have faced job losses or financial difficulties in recent times.
-Worrying about money or unemployment can have a big impact on your mental health and wellbeing.
+Worrying about money or work can have a big impact on your mental health and wellbeing.

 Poor mental health can make managing your finances harder, and feeling stressed about money can make your mental health worse, so it's important to take action.

-Here are 8 things you can do to feel more in control, as well as lots of free support if you need it.
+Here are some things you can do to feel more in control, as well as lots of free support if you need it.

 1. Create a budget

 Setting a budget on what you can afford to spend each week or month may help you feel more in control of managing your money.

 A budget can also be a good way to manage debt or stop you from going into debt.

 Setting a weekly time to look at bills and other costs and working out what you can spend or save may also be helpful.

 MoneyHelper’s budget planner is a free online tool to help you get started planning your budget.

 2. Get free debt and finance advice